docker/community/Organizers/guidelines.md

 - Strive to keep the group active with frequent meetups and presentations on relevant content (including the latest Docker releases and cool projects using Docker products).
 If you can no longer commit to being an organizer, struggle to find good speakers or sponsors, please give us a heads up so that we can help out.
 - Ensure that all participants can freely and openly share ideas in a safe and welcoming environment that encourages mutual respect and collaboration.
 - Keep up-to-date on the latest technological advances in Docker and the ecosystem.
-- Collaborate with the Docker Community team to support the organization of Docker-centric meetups and local editions of global meetup campaigns (Docker Birthday, Global Hack Day, etc) in your local community.
+- Collaborate with the Docker Community team to support the organization of Docker-centric meetups and local editions of global meetup campaigns (Docker Birthday, Global Hack Day, etc.) in your local community.

 # Curate balanced and accurate content